 I can’t tell you the number of times complete strangers offered me travel tips, took my picture, chatted to me about Canada-US relations, recommended me food, etc. When you’re alone, these conversations make you feel very welcome and comfortable.
 This is especially important if you’re traveling by yourself for the very first time.

 In addition, Canada has a lot of nifty working holiday programs, so it’s pretty easy to meet other solo travelers and build a network of new friends.
 What could be better?

 Even now, sometimes I flip through my camping trip photos and wonder how these perfect mountains, lakes, lush greenery, etc. even exist in the real world.
 Like… wow.

 You want to see plenty of beauty as a solo female traveler, so you can show your family and friends why exploring the world alone is worth the hassle and anxiety.
-In Canada, your camera and hiking boots better prepare for a real visual treat.
+In Canada, your camera and hiking boots will help prepare for a real visual treat.
 I promise.
 Go enjoy the fresh air.

 Are you more of a city gal than an outdoorsy type?
 No problem!
 Canada’s got your vacation needs covered, too.
 Personally, I’ll never forget the 48 hours I spent in Vancouver or the way I broke my travel budget in Montreal.
 Memories for life!

-Shopping, parks, museums galore!
-Each city is very unique, too.
-For example, in Montreal, I seriously felt as if I had been transported to France without the long painful flight.
+Meanwhile, in Montreal, I seriously felt as if I had been transported to France without the long painful flight.
 So awesome.
 And the food?
 Was divine.
 You need to go for poutine even if you’re on a diet, I mean it.

 And even though every city has areas to avoid, I found Vancouver and Montreal to be very safe.
 I don’t think I was bothered once, actually.

 Sure, some travelers like to go to a new country every year, but Canada has so so so much to experience that it would be impossible to cram everything into one whirlwind vacation.
 Especially when you consider Canada’s sheer land mass, goodness.